 Since her appointment, Chancellor Borrego has engaged with the Flint community in a number of roles.
 She is a member of the Hurley Medical Center Board of Managers.
 Recently, she was selected to serve on the Board of Directors for the Greater Flint Health Coalition.

 Prior to joining UM-Flint, Chancellor Borrego served as the vice president for Enrollment Management, Planning, and Student Affairs at California State University, Dominguez Hills.
 In her most recent role at California State University, Dominguez Hills, Chancellor Borrego led the campus through a variety of initiatives that strengthened the campus.
 She was an integral part of developing a new strategic plan, rebranding and marketing the university, as well as developing and implementing a strategic enrollment plan.
 Borrego was also charged with oversight of student affairs and intercollegiate athletics.

 Raised in Detroit, Michigan, Chancellor Borrego received her Bachelor of Arts degree in speech and communication from Northwest Nazarene College.
 She went on to achieve a Master of Arts in Social Science: Student Development from Azusa Pacific University, and her Ph.D. in Education from Claremont Graduate School.

 Chancellor Borrego and her partner Mary Boyce, Ph.D. reside in Flint.
-They are the proud parents of two adult children and three grandchildren.
+They are the proud parents of two adult children and four grandchildren.